 The mobile apps are really very annoying.
 Most of the time you look into your iTunes folder and you find them laying there.
 They are not music and not movies.
 So what are they doing there?
-They can even take over 10GB of your storage space.
-These are mostly iOS apps you probably use one time in a year or might have deleted from your phone or iPad, but come to find some comfort hiding in iTunes folder occupying useful space.
-It is a good idea for you to take some time to sort the applications by size so you can find out the big offenders.
-It is true that most of the time the largest apps are games and I guess you truly never even played them.
-You can achieve this just by clicking on “Apps” in the sidebar.
+These are mostly iOS apps you probably use once in a year or might have deleted from your phone or iPad, but come to find some comfort hiding in iTunes folder occupying useful space.

 Caches happen to be temporary files which are meant to help speed up certain tasks, but with time they tend to get bloated.
 I will advise you do not worry too much about this as you can simply employ the services of apps like MacFly Pro.
 Download this app and run a scan and it will fix all these little problems for you and help create some free space.
 However, if you chose to do this manually go over to Finder app and hold down the Option key then click “Go” in the menu bar.
 Now, the Library folder will open up, click on it and look for the “Caches” folder.
-However, you want to be sure that any cache you deleting does not affect the main application.
+Open it up and drag all unecessary junk to the Trash.

 Earlier I have mentioned the need to be careful when it comes to deleting folders.
 Certain folders happen to be very important.
-Deleting or tampering with them will result in some serious problems for you.
+Deleting them can result in some serious problems for you.
 Leave the OS to deal with its own devices; it is built to take care of itself.
 Hopefully, enough space has been freed up for your device to function without any hindrance.
 As a rule, always have about 15-20% free space on your hard drive.